ftnick/highlight/README.md

 > [!NOTE]
 > This project is a revamped version of [the original 2024 highlight repo by AutumnVN](https://github.com/AutumnVN/highlight).

+> [!WARNING]
+> This project is in a very early development state.
+A lot of features are still unstable, and parts of the project remain outdated from the original repo.

 |         Before          |         After         |
 | :---------------------: | :-------------------: |
 | ![Before](./before.png) | ![After](./after.png) |